 First, you know exactly how the home was built, what materials were used, the location of wiring and ductwork, and every other detail.
 You don’t often get this information when buying a home that was built decades earlier, especially if it has been remodeled in the past.

 Second, you can customize your new home to suit your current and future needs.
 Buying an existing home in a tight real estate market often means you have to compromise on getting exactly what you want.
-When you build new, you can get more of your wish list, and best of all, you get to make all the decisions about what you’d like to prioritize.
+When you build new, you can get more of your wish list, and best of all, you get to make all the decisions about what you would like to prioritize.
 For example, if you want to upgrade the tile in the master bath but save on the finishes in a powder room, you get to make that call and apply those savings elsewhere.

 Third, a new home means new appliances, which translates to less maintenance, fewer repairs, and better reliability.
 When you build new, you know you won’t have to replace the furnace for a long time, and the water heater isn’t going to break down in a few years.
-For many people, this means you don’t have to put away as much in an emergency fund for a few years, so you can put more into the initial investment into the house.
-On the other hand, if you buy an existing house, you usually need to keep some money in your pocket or maintain a home equity line of credit for unexpected repairs or purchasing new appliances when the old ones fail.
+For many people, this means you don’t have to put away as much in an emergency fund for a few years, so you can put more into the initial investment in the house.
+On the other hand, if you buy an existing house, you usually need to keep some money in your pocket or maintain a home equity line of credit to make unexpected repairs or purchase new appliances when the old ones fail.

 Fourth, new homes are also built to better standards than older homes.
-They are more efficient, which means they cost less to operate so you save on monthly expenses.
-They are also more comfortable because they’re less drafty and keep out more noise through better constructed walls and higher-quality windows and doors.
+They are more efficient, which means they cost less to operate, so you save on monthly expenses.
+They are also more comfortable because they’re less drafty and keep out more noise through better-constructed walls and higher-quality windows and doors.
 New homes also use more modern heating, cooling, and ventilation systems to maintain the desired interior environment.

 Finally, when you build a new home, everything is ready the day you move in.
 You don’t have to remove unwanted carpet, clean the cabinets, or paint over last decade’s trendy paint colors.
-You get to choose the flooring, finishes, and paint colors so your home looks exactly the way you want it to from day one.
+You get to choose the flooring, finishes, and paint colors, so your home looks exactly the way you want it to from day one.

 The process of building a new home might take longer than the process of buying an existing one, but this isn’t necessarily always the case, especially when housing inventory is low and homes are moving fast.
 When looking for an existing home, you have no idea how long the process will take.
-This can be challenging for families who are renting or who need to sell a home to finance purchasing a new one.
-When you build new, the timeline is predictable and you have plenty of time to plan around your move-in date.
+This can be challenging for families that are renting or who need to sell a home to finance purchasing a new one.
+When you build new, the timeline is predictable, and you have plenty of time to plan around your move-in date.

-Adair Homes: Your Portland Home Builder
+Adair Homes: Your Portland Homebuilder

-If you’re looking for home builders in the Portland area, get in touch with a Home Ownership Counselor at our North Willamette branch office in Aurora.
+If you’re looking for homebuilders in the Portland area, get in touch with a Home Ownership Counselor at our North Willamette branch office in Aurora.
 Even if you’re not sure whether you’re able to build, our team will work with you to help you determine your budget and choose the floor plan that matches your needs.
 We can also help you secure financing, so don’t worry about getting prequalified before you come in.
 Schedule an appointment today to get started.